-We offer a 2 hour workshop to train on basic issues affecting the LGBTQ community and how to be an ally.
-Contact our office to schedule a workshop for your office, department, or group.
+We offer a 2 hour workshop to train on basic issues affecting the LGBTQA+ community and how to be an ally.
+Register for one of our open Safe Zone dates below, or contact our office to schedule a workshop for your office, department, or group!

-- Increase awareness, knowledge, and support of LGBTQ people and issues;
+- Increase awareness, knowledge, and support of LGBTQA+ people and issues;

-- Build a visible support network of LGBTQ Allies on URI’s campus; and
+- Build a visible support network of LGBTQA+ Allies on URI’s campus; and

-- Improve the campus climate for LGBTQ people at URI.
+- Improve the campus climate for LGBTQA+ people at URI.

 Safe Zone History

-The Safe Zone Program evolved from the Welcome Project at URI which involved students, faculty, and staff in response to issues and needs of URI’s LGBTQ community.
-In conjunction with other programs and activities sponsored by the URI GLBT Center, the Welcome Project played a significant role in advancing URI to recognition in The Advocate’s Comprehensive Guide to Colleges and Universities with the Best Programs, Services, and Student Organizations for LGBT Students.
+The Safe Zone Program evolved from the Welcome Project at URI which involved students, faculty, and staff in response to issues and needs of URI’s LGBTQA+ community.
+In conjunction with other programs and activities sponsored by the URI Gender and Sexuality Center, the Welcome Project played a significant role in advancing URI to recognition in The Advocate’s Comprehensive Guide to Colleges and Universities with the Best Programs, Services, and Student Organizations for LGBT Students.

-The Safe Zone Logo is an active symbol of support for the LGBTQ community, people, families and friends.
-Posting this logo publicly demonstrates one’s dedication to being an ally to the LGBTQ community.
+The Safe Zone Logo is an active symbol of support for the LGBTQA+ community, people, families and friends.
+Posting this logo publicly demonstrates one’s dedication to being an ally to the LGBTQA+ community.
 Interested parties can get a Safe Zone logo by attending any of our Safe Zone trainings!

 The Safe Zone Facilitator workshop is a 2 hour workshop that’s designed to train students, faculty, and staff on how to lead our Safe Zone Workshops and facilitate them to any group, whether on or off campus.